Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 • In June 2017, she joined in the unanimous vote for a resolution marking the 50th anniversary of the reunification of Jerusalem during the 1967 Six Day War.
 The resolution called on President Donald Trump to “abide by” the 1995 law calling for the U.S. Embassy to be moved from Tel Aviv to Jerusalem.
 It also said, “Jerusalem should remain the undivided capital of Israel in which the rights of every ethnic and religious group are protected.”
 Further, it advocated a two-state solution based on direct negotiations between Israelis and Palestinian Arabs.
 (Arutz Sheva, June 6, 2017)

-• Harris insists that lasting peace can only take place if the Palestinians not only uphold their recognition and security guarantees to Israel but explicitly recognize Israel as “Jewish state.”
+• Harris insists that lasting peace can only take place if the Palestinians not only uphold their recognition and security guarantees to Israel but explicitly recognize Israel as a “Jewish state.”
 (Arab America, January 30, 2019)

 • She believes “Israel is America’s friend and we should support Israel,” adding that she also believes “very strongly in a two-state solution and the need for doing everything we can to encourage that the leaders in that region move toward that end.”